-Upgrades between milestone releases (or from a milestone release to a GA release) are not supported.
-Significant development changes take place in milestone releases and you may encounter compatibility issues or problems starting the server.
-For instructions on how to perform a logical upgrade with a milestone release, see Logical Upgrade.
+Upgrades between non-GA releases (or from a non-GA release to a GA release) are not supported.
+Significant development changes take place in non-GA releases and you may encounter compatibility issues or problems starting the server.

 MySQL Installer does not support upgrades between Community releases and Commercial releases.
 If you require this type of upgrade, perform it using the ZIP archive approach.